Studying in Canada: FAQ

 #8 What are the financial requirements for a Masters in Canada?

 There are financial requirements for a study permit in Canada, depending on which Canadian province you’re studying your Masters in.
-You can find out more in our student visa guide.
+You can find out more in our our main study in Canada guide.

 To demonstrate that you have the finances available to support yourself during a Masters, you can provide proof of a Canadian bank account in your name, a Guaranteed Investment Certificate (GIC), the previous four months’ worth of bank statements, a bank draft that can be converted to Canadian dollars, proof of a bank loan that covers your studies, written confirmation from a person or institution that is sponsoring you, proof from your university that you’ve paid tuition fees and/or housing costs, and details of any scholarships you’ve successfully applied for.